Genivia/ugrep/README.md

            -M MAGIC, --file-magic=MAGIC
                   Only  files matching the signature pattern `MAGIC' are searched.
-                  The signature magic bytes at the start of a file are compared to the  `MAGIC'  regex  pattern and, when matching, the search com- mences immediately after the magic bytes.
+                  The signature magic bytes at the start of a file are compared to the  `MAGIC'  regex  pattern.
+When  matching, the file will be searched.
 This option may be repeated and may be combined  with options  -O  and  -t to expand the search.
-This option is relatively slow as every file on the search path is read.
+This option is rela- tively slow as every file on the search path is read.

            -m NUM, --max-count=NUM
-                  Stop reading the input after NUM matches.
+                  Stop reading the input after NUM  matches  for  each  file  pro- cessed.

+           --max-depth=NUM
+                  Restrict  recursive  search  to  NUM (NUM > 0) directories deep, where --max-depth=1 searches the specified path without visiting sub-directories, the same as -dskip.

+           --max-files=NUM
+                  Restrict the number of files matched to NUM (NUM > 0).

            -N, --only-line-number
                   The line number of the matching line in the file is output with-